locomotion2/GraspSynergies/README.md

 Download the jupiter notebook script and install VS Code to open it.
 The Scripts are written in Python.
 Install necessary libraries and packages through the python terminal.

 ## Authors and acknowledgment
 B. Sc.
 Patrick Schmidt
 Dr. Patricia Capsi Morales
-Prof Dr. Cristina Piazza
+Prof. Dr. Cristina Piazza

 ## License
 Ownership by TUM